wur-wsg/VIC/docs/Documentation/HowToAddNewOutputVars.md

 ## 4. For output variables, add logic to `put_data.c` to set the variable in the `out_data` array

-Assuming that at this point, your variable is computed somewhere in VIC and stored in one of the data structures that `put_data()` or `plugin_put_data()` has access to, you now need to assign this to the appropriate part of the out_data structure.
+Assuming that at this point, your variable is computed somewhere in VIC and stored in one of the data structures that `put_data()` has access to, you now need to assign this to the appropriate part of the out_data structure.
 In `put_data()`, there is a loop over elevation bands and veg tiles.
 The contribution of each band/tile combination is added to the running total (weighted by the band/tile's area fraction) in the out_data structure.
 For example, for single-element variables:

 ```C
 /** record canopy interception **/